megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 ## Preparing your environment

-If curating data on a Penn cluster, you will need to set up a conda environment for your project.
+If you are curating data on a Penn cluster, you will need to set up a conda environment for your project.
 For information on how to set up conda on each clustess [instructions for CUBIC]() and [instructions for PMACS]().
 You will need to install datalad and CuBIDS